yogeshgiri904/flutter-messenger/README.md

-# 🚀 Namaste App : Your Anonymous Collaboration Space! 🎉
+# 🚀 Namaste App : Laugh, Chat, Collaborate! 🎉

 Say hello to a playful way to connect and collaborate!
 This app packs in everything you need to share, react together without revealing who you are unless you want to 😉